Dirac and Weyl Fermions -- the Only Causal Systems: Introduction

 There are some causal systems for which the mass squared operator has a spectrum containing $]-\infty,0]$.
 They are considered to be not physically relevant for its imaginary mass spectrum.
 Nevertheless we present them in sec.\,\ref{SRLBSGNTLR}, since they induce representations of the causal logic generated by the non-timelike relation.
-As far as we know, these are the only examples of representations of a causal logic.
-This topic, addressed below, is treated in sec.\,\ref{HLCCR}, \ref{LOCCR}, and \ref{LGNTLR}, \ref{SRLBSGNTLR}, \ref{LOCCRS}.
+To our knowledge these are the only known examples of representations of a causal logic.
+This topic, addressed below, is treated in sec.\,\ref{HLCCR}, \ref{LOCCR}, and \ref{LGNTLR}, \ref{SRLBSGNTLR}, \ref{ECLNTLHP}.

-Much attention we pay to the fundamental causal systems, the Dirac system for every positive mass in sec.\,\ref{DS}, \ref{CEL}, \ref{NES} and the two Weyl systems in sec.\,\ref{OWL}, obtaining important results.
-As the first act of course we verify the causality condition (ii) for these systems (see (\ref{CSDF}),\,(\ref{CSWF})).\\ We study in detail the free motion of the border of a compact localized (i.e., localized in a bounded region) wave function.
+Much attention we pay to the fundamental causal systems, the Dirac system for every positive mass in sec.\,\ref{DS} up to sec.\,\ref{NES} and the two Weyl systems in sec.\,\ref{OWL}, \ref{LOCCRS} obtaining important results.
+As the first act of course we verify the causality condition (ii) for these systems (see (\ref{CSDF}),\,(\ref{CSWF})).\\ We study in detail the free motion of the border of a bounded localized (i.e., localized in a bounded region) wave function.
 One finds that at any time the border moves at the speed of light.
 As expected, over the long term it moves radially to infinity.
-In the short term however the movement of the wave border is more complicated as parts of it may move in the opposite direction. \\ To be more explicit, for every compact localized wave function $\psi$ and any direction in position space given by a unit vector $e\in\R^3$, let $e(\psi)$ denote the maximal real number such that the half-space $\{x\in\R^3: xe \le e(\psi)\}$ and the carrier $\{x\in\R^3:\psi(x)\ne 0\}$ of $\psi$ are disjoint up to a null set.
+In the short term however the movement of the wave border is more complicated as parts of it may move in the opposite direction. \\ To be more explicit, for every bounded localized wave function $\psi$ and any direction in position space given by a unit vector $e\in\R^3$, let $e(\psi)$ denote the largest real number such that the half-space $\{x\in\R^3: xe \le e(\psi)\}$ and the carrier $\{x\in\R^3:\psi(x)\ne 0\}$ of $\psi$ are disjoint up to a null set.
 The plane $\{x\in\R^3: xe = e(\psi)\}$ is perpendicular to $e$ and tangential to the carrier. \\

 Now the result (\ref{SETIIED}) for the evolution $\psi_t$ of $\psi$ is that there is a unique time $t_e=t_e(\psi)$ with

 for all times $t\in\R$.

 As long as $t<t_e$ one has $e(\psi_t)=e(\psi_{t_e})-t_e +t$.
 This means that, at the speed of light, the carrier of $\psi_t$ retreats in the direction $e\in\R^3$.
 At time $t_e$ there is an abrupt change of motion.
 For $t>t_e$ the carrier advances in direction $-e$ with light velocity as $e(\psi_t)=e(\psi_{t_e})+t_e -t$.